agohorel/aleph/docs/README.md

 ![aleph ui](./img/ui.png)

 #### Display Settings:
 Aleph displays your actual p5 sketches on a separate window with no UI elements (called the display window) so you can present fullscreen graphics on a secondary display while still being able to access the editor window.
 You can manually assign a screen resolution by entering values into the Width and Height inputs and create the display using the “Create Display” button.
 This is useful if you need an exact size for whatever reason.
 You can also specify pixel density and enable/disable anti-aliasing for images/textures.
 Alternatively, because Aleph supports dynamically resizable windows, you can simply click “Create Display” without providing a size, and manually resize (or maximize) the window as you see fit.
-Once you have spawned a display you can enter fullscreen mode by pressing F11 or CTRL+SHIFT+F.
+Once you have spawned a display you can enter fullscreen mode by pressing F11 or CTRL+SHIFT+F (or CMD+SHIFT+F on macOS).

 ###### *Note: many controls on the Aleph control panel are disabled until the display window is created.
 You cannot adjust audio settings, select sketches, or configure MIDI devices until the display window has been created.*